NRF Bursary 2024: Learn Everything You Need to Know

 By submitting this form, you agree to our Terms & Conditions.

 Financial barriers often hamper deserving learners from pursuing their academic and career goals in the escalating South African educational sector.
 The NRF bursary, which was initiated over 20 years ago in 1999, supports promising candidates by offering essential financial aid.
-The NRF, or National Research Foundation acts as an independent organisation that supports postgraduate education and research by bridging the gap between government policies and research institutions based on human resource development, funding and other facilities.
+The NRF, or National Research Foundation, acts as an independent organisation that supports postgraduate education and research by bridging the gap between government policies and research institutions based on human resource development, funding and other facilities.
 Over time, the range has expanded to include different areas, showing South Africa’s commitment to academic excellence.

 In this article, we will discuss the strategic partnership NRF has with educational institutions and how it supports educational finance aid through its bursary programmes for aspiring students in South Africa.

-NRF Bursary Application & Documentation
+NRF Bursary Application Process

 When you submit your application, make sure to include clear copies of the following necessary documents.
 Submitting unreadable documents or failing to provide even one of the documents may result in the application being rejected.